Strategic Network Creation for Enabling Greedy Routing: Introduction

 \subsection{Related Work}

-Network Creation Games (NCGs) were first introduced by Fabrikant, Luthra, Maneva, Papadimitriou, and Shenker~\cite{fabrikantNetwork2003}.
+Network Creation Games (NCGs) were first introduced by~\citet{fabrikantNetwork2003}.
 In their model, agents that correspond to nodes of a network strategically create incident undirected edges with the goal of minimizing their sum of hop-distances to all other agents.
-They use constant edge costs, i.e., every edge costs $\alpha >0$.
-As main results, they showed that NE always exist, that the network minimizing the social cost is either a clique or a star, depending on $\alpha$, and that computing a best response is NP-hard.
-Later, the Price of Anarchy was bounded by $o(n^\varepsilon)$ for any $\varepsilon>0$~\cite{demainePrice2007}, and it was shown to be constant for wide range of $\alpha$~\cite{demainePrice2007,AB23}.
-Also, it was shown that NCGs admit improving response cycles~\cite{KL13} and that any network in GE is in $3$-NE~\cite{lenznerGreedy2012}.
-Moreover, many variations of NCGs have been proposed and investigated, e.g., a bilateral version where both endpoints of an edge have to agree and pay for the edge~\cite{CP05,FGLZ23}, variants with locality~\cite{BiloGLP16,BiloGP15,CL15}, with robustness considerations~\cite{MeiromMO15,CLMM16,EFLM20}, with budget constraints~\cite{LaoutarisPRST08,EhsaniFMSSSS11}, with non-uniform edge prices~\cite{CLMH14,MeiromMO14,CLMM17,BiloFLLM21}, and versions where only edge swaps are allowed~\cite{AlonDHL13,MihalakS12,CLHKS12,KaklamanisKT18}.
+They show that NE always exist, that the social optimum network is either a clique or a star, and that computing a best response is NP-hard.
+NCGs admit IRCs~\cite{KL13} and any network in GE is in $3$-NE~\cite{lenznerGreedy2012}.
+Moreover, many variations of NCGs have been investigated, e.g., a bilateral version